 Art Director Richard Day started his career collaborating with Erich von Stroheim in the early 20s.
 His later films included The Grapes of Wrath and the magnificent How Green Was My Valley.
 His production design for Force of Evil is stark and arresting.

 Music by David Raksin and masterful cinematography by George Barnes (Rebecca 1940, Ladies in Retirement 1941, Jane Eyre 1943, Spellbound 1945, The File on Thelma Jordon 1949, War of the Worlds 1953).Eddie Muller’s interview with composer Raksin before screening was filled according to Muller, with ‘vitriol’ calling Polanski “an artistic poser.”

 Polonski gave Barnes a book of paintings by Edward Hopper in order to inspire him to set up the same sensibility when lighting the film.
 His camerawork managed to convey the artist’s impression of remoteness and alienation.

-In post WWII noir, the criminal rackets learn how to coolly navigate the capitalist system.
+In post-WWII noir, the criminal rackets learn how to coolly navigate the capitalist system.
 The film manages to convey the parallels between vice holes and Wall Street.
-They crawl along the hidden spaces of society, all clean shaven and well healed they set their sights on fitting in and appearing legitimate.
+They crawl along the hidden spaces of society, all clean-shaven and well healed they set their sights on fitting in and appearing legitimate.
 Force of Evil is an artful work that studies the indictment of criminal racketeering.
-It also tells the story about the rift between two estranged brothers, Garfield and wonderful character actor Gomez both proud, one opportunistic and one who, while a petty operator (Gomez), still lives by a code of ethics.
+It also tells the story of the rift between two estranged brothers, Garfield and wonderful character actor Gomez both proud, one opportunistic, and one who, while a petty operator (Gomez), still lives by a code of ethics.